topfreegames/khan/docs/using_webhooks.md

                                                     // future operations.
         "name": [string],                           // Player Name
-        "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of }
+        "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int],                   // Number of clans this player is an owner of "id": [UUID],                               // unique id that identifies the hook "timestamp": [timestamp]                    // timestamp in the RFC3339 format }

 #### Player Updated